Commuter Tax Benefit

 Since most bike shops do not accept these vouchers employers may want to consider another option.
 You can implement a cash reimbursement program in house.
 In this case the employee would turn in their receipts and be reimbursed directly for up to $20 monthly.
 The employer would then send less money to the IRS than reported for employees who utilize the benefit.

 Many companies are finding their own ways to monitor the program and distribute the reimbursement.
 One way is to create a simple form like the one below.
 Employees sign it, attach qualifying receipts, and turn it in.

-Most employers are requiring that the expenses be submitted within a reasonable time frame after the expense was incurred – typically within 180 days.
-If a purchase is made towards the end of the calendar year, the employer has until 3 months after the end of the year (March 31) to report the expenses and be reimbursed.
+Most employers require that the expenses be submitted within a reasonable time frame after the expense was incurred – typically within 180 days.
+If a purchase is made towards the end of the calendar year, the employer has until 3 months after the end of the year (March 31st) to report the expenses and be reimbursed.

 Reimbursements are not funded by an employee’s pretax contributions.
 Some employers are opting for only one reimbursement at the end of the year.